Watts-Lab/task-mapping/tasks/recall-association.md

 # Stimuli
-> No Visuals Included in paper or appendix but booklet with words printed in black 20 point font was used
+> No Visuals Included in paper or appendix but booklet with words printed in black 20 point font was used.
+Four lists of words from Stadler, Roediger and McDermott’s (1999) corpus of semantic associates were used: bread, man, music and sleep

 ## Materials for alternative versions of the experiment
 > N/A